nevermined-io/proxy/docs/Architecture.md

 If clients have direct access to web services any protection introduced by a proxy can be skipped.
 Because of that and specially for services running in a public network it's highly recommended to configure some protections:

+* Implement OAuth service authorization protecting that service to be accessed by anyone not able to authenticate.
+Via the Nevermined service registration, the OAuth token can be encripted allowing that only the asset provider can provide a valid JWT header.
 * Implement some **network protection** in the service or the access point to it.
 It is recommended to only allow requests comming from a trusted Nevermined proxy.
-* Implement OAuth service authorization protecting that service to be accessed by anyone not able to authenticate